Building a Legacy

-My life and the life of my family changed dramatically when my Grandfather died unexpectedly.
+My life and the life of my family changed dramatically when my grandfather died unexpectedly.
 Most of my close family moved to Maryland, where Judy and I followed.
-Being ingrained to develop projects I was approached by a private investor to develop a boat company for him after learning of my background.
-It was a place I could put to work all of my past teachings to a project I would conduct solely.
-My early to mid twenties were spent using all my prior knowledge of development, tooling, production, mechanical, etc. to produce a beautiful boat that was regarded highly in its class.
-This boat was first displayed at the Annapolis Boat Show where many people in the industry were amazed at the quality of the boat and my ability.
-The experience was very gratifying in that I could confirm within myself I was able to perform at a high level.
-I was taught well and my Grandfather would have been ecstatic about that, he loved boats as well!
+I was approached by a private investor who, after learning of my background, wanted me to develop a boat company for him.
+It was a position in which I could employ all my past teachings into a project I would conduct solely on my own.
+My early to mid-twenties were spent using my knowledge of development, tooling, production, mechanical, etc. to produce a beautiful boat that was highly regarded in its class.
+The quality of the boat, first displayed at the Annapolis Boat Show, drew the amazement of many people in the industry.
+The experience was gratifying in that it confirmed I could perform at a high level.
+I was taught well, and my Grandfather would have been ecstatic.

 Hull and running gear complete and ready for bonding of liner and top deck.

 Hull, liner, and top deck glued and through bolted.

 After completing the boat project, we decided we wanted to come back to Florida.
 I have always had dirt bikes and jet skis and while visiting a local lake, met a few professional jet skiers training.
 After a discussion of their skis and some of the problems they were having, I made a couple of suggestions.
 That turned into the next project.
 In 2005, I produced a jet ski hull for a pro rider who at the time rode for Kawasaki.
 That hull stunned the world and started a shift in the industry when it won the 2005 World Championship by a huge margin.
 I started Trinity Composites in 2008 at 29 years old after realizing that I could create a great product that was wanted and needed in the industry.
 Trinity Composites quickly became known for producing the strongest, lightest, and most technologically advanced hulls in the world!